 A pair of NHL All-Star Games were played on this date, starting in 1993 when the Montreal Forum hosted the 44th edition of the yearly game.
 Mike Gartner of the New York Rangers scored a first-period hat trick and finished with four goals and an assist to lead the Wales Conference to a huge 16-6 win over the Campbell Conference.
 He took home the MVP award for being the fourth player to have a four-goal All-Star Game.
 The only reason he was at the game in the first place was as a replacement for Rangers teammate Mark Messier.

-The festivities returned to Toronto, on Feb.
+The festivities returned to Toronto on Feb.
 6, 2000, the site of the first-ever All-Star Game back in 1947.
-Prior to the game, Wayne Gretzky’s No. 99 was raised to the rafters of the Air Canada Centre to officially retire it league-wide.
+Before the game, Wayne Gretzky’s No. 99 was raised to the rafters of the Air Canada Centre to officially retire it league-wide.

 In the game, Pavel Bure of the Florida Panthers won the MVP with three goals and an assist as the World All-Stars beat the North America All-Stars 9-4.
 Messier and Ray Bourque both set a new All-Star Game record by each picking up their 13th career assists.